debashisbiswas/bboard-proxy/README.md

 Each request to the application sends a single request to the original site, or zero requests if the page data is warm in the short-term Redis cache.
-In local development, request reponses are cached on-disk long-term to avoid sending many requests to the original site during hot reloads.
+In local development, request reponses are cached on disk long-term to avoid sending many requests to the original site during hot reloads.
 This also speeds up local development.